 Upon conversion of the convertible promissory note receivable with GEG, the Company held a minority interest (less than 20%) in GEG, accounted for under ASC 321, Investments - Equity Securities ("ASC 321"), which is included in equity securities in the condensed consolidated balance sheets.
 Dividends received are reported in earnings if and when received.
 The Company reviews securities individually for impairment by evaluating if events or circumstances have occurred that may indicate the fair value of the investment is less than its carrying value.
 If such events or circumstances have occurred, the Company estimates the fair value of the investment and recognizes an impairment loss in other expense, net on the condensed consolidated statements of operations and comprehensive income equal to the difference between the fair value of the investment and its carrying value.
 In such cases, the estimated fair value of the investment is determined using unobservable inputs including assumptions by GEG's management and quantitative information such as lower valuations in recently completed or proposed financings.
 These inputs are classified as Level 3.
-Because GEG is in the early startup stage, GEG is subject to potential changes in cash flows and valuation, and may be unable to raise additional capital necessary to support its ongoing operations.
+Because GEG is in the early startup stage, GEG is subject to potential changes in cash flows and valuation, and may be unable to raise additional capital necessary to support its ongoing operations, which may result in future impairment.

 Equity securities held by the Company lack readily determinable fair values and therefore the securities are measured at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar equity securities of the same issuer.
-The carrying amount of equity securities held by the Company without readily determinable fair values was \$2.2 million at December 31, 2020.
-During the three and six months ended December 31, 2020, there were no price changes or impairments recognized.
+The carrying amount of equity securities held by the Company without readily determinable fair values was \$2.2 million at September 30, 2021 and June 30, 2021, respectively.
+During the three months ended September 30, 2021 and 2020, there were no price changes or impairments recognized.